 2022-2023 Housing Policy Guide

-In August, Homes RI released our 2022-2023 Housing Policy Guide.
-The policy guide was crafted by housing practitioners, health equity experts, philanthropic organizations, and importantly, community members, residents and voters living and working in Rhode Island.
+Homes RI’s 2022-2023 Housing Policy Guide was crafted by housing practitioners, health equity experts, philanthropic organizations, and importantly, community members, residents and voters living and working in Rhode Island.

 Our Homes, Our Votes